MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 With Azure Advanced Threat Protection, there is no need to create rules, thresholds, or baselines and then fine-tune.
 Azure ATP analyzes the behaviors among users, devices, and resources—as well as their relationship to one another—and can detect suspicious activity and known attacks fast.
 Three weeks after deployment, Azure ATP starts to detect behavioral suspicious activities.
 On the other hand, Azure ATP will start detecting known malicious attacks and security issues immediately after deployment.

 ## Does this only leverage traffic from Active Directory?
-In addition to analyzing Active Directory traffic using deep packet inspection technology, Azure ATP can also collect relevant events from your Security Information and Event Management (SIEM) and create entity profiles based on information from Active Directory Domain Services.
-The Azure ATP standalone sensor can also collect events from the event logs if the organization configures Windows Event Log forwarding, the Azure ATP sensor extracts these events itself.
-Azure ATP also supports receiving RADIUS accounting of VPN logs from various vendors (Microsoft, Cisco, F5 and Checkpoint).
+In addition to analyzing Active Directory traffic using deep packet inspection technology, Azure ATP also collects relevant events from your Security Information and Event Management (SIEM) and creates entity profiles based on information from Active Directory Domain Services.
+If you use the Azure ATP sensor, it extracts these events automatically.
+You can use Windows Event Forwarding to send these events to the Azure ATP standalone sensor.
+Azure ATP also supports receiving RADIUS accounting of VPN logs from various vendors (Microsoft, Cisco, F5, and Checkpoint).

 ## What is port mirroring?
 Also known as SPAN (Switched Port Analyzer), port mirroring is a method of monitoring network traffic.
 With port mirroring enabled, the switch sends a copy of all network packets seen on one port (or an entire VLAN) to another port, where the packet can be analyzed.